Structed/godot-playfab/README.md

 So my plan is to not only create a GDScript-Native with more or less everything handcrafted, but also use Godot's Signals and also provide in-editor tools to work with Godot.

+# Need Help?
+Found a Bug?
+Have an idea for a feature?
+Don't hesitate and [join our Discord](https://discord.gg/7K7q2YuNXe)!
+Everyone is welcome and we're looking forward to hearing from you!
+Or create an [issue](/issues) directly in the repo.
+All your input is **very much appreciated**!

 ## Demo